LuciaDominguezRodrigo/OncoCoders/README.md

 The SPA will be ready at [http://localhost:4200/](http://localhost:4200/)

 ### :wrench: Requirements

+This section shows the applications and versions required to run the software properly.

 |                          Software Requirements                          |       Version        |
 | :---------------------------------------------------------------------: | :------------------: |